Mathematical Formulation

 GW

-The net transfer capacity of a transmission line can be different in each direction.
+The net transfer capacity of an electric transmission line can be different in each direction.
 However, here it is presented as equal for simplicity.

 Hydrogen transmission system